uhppoted/uhppote-simulator/README.md

 Note that by design, the simulator does not emulate this behaviour, on the grounds that it is probably a version specific bug.

+### `passcode`

+1. If a supervisor passcode is entered for a door that is _normally closed_, the UHPPOTE controller will unlock the door and then immediately relock it.
+This seems anomalous and in this case the simulator unlocks the door on the assumption that the supervisor code is intended to be an override.

 ### Events

 _tl;dr; The UHPPOTE controller does not 'rollover' when the onboard event store is filled._